-Student Learning Outcomes for the A & NR Program
+Student Learning Outcomes for A & NR Program

-Students will demonstrate the ability to fit into a business, agency, or academic setting and use concepts of nature to quantify and analyze issues and problems.
+- 1. Students will demonstrate the ability to fit into a business, agency, or academic setting and use concepts of nature to quantify and analyze issues and problems. - 2.
+Student will exhibit critical thinking skills when addressing issues in agriculture, natural resources, and related fields.